-| Barringer Crater in AZ, approx. 1.2 km (4000 ft) wide. |
+Barringer Crater in AZ, approx. 1.2 km (4000 ft) wide.

-Crater evidence indicates that the earth, its moon, and other bodies in our solar system have been impacted by millions of meteorites.
-Most of the bombardment evidently hit during the during the first billion years of earth's history, before life existed on earth (Whitehouse, 2004).
-However, regardless of the precise timing or numbers of impacts, the evidence from the heavily cratered bodies in our solar system provides compelling evidence that the earth has sufferred similarly massive bombardments.
-There also geologic evidence (actual remnants of crators and or meteoritic material) for dozens of significant impacts during the Phanerozoic era (after life was established on earth).
+Another problem, which as received considerably less attention from YECs and critics alike, concerns meteorite cratering.
+All of the planets and moons of our solar system with a solid surfaces show extensive scarring from millions of meteorite impacts.
+Most of the bombardment evidently occurred during the "Late Heavy Bombardment" about 4 billion years ago, before life existed on earth (Whitehouse, 2004).
+However, regardless of the precise timing or numbers of impacts, the evidence from the heavily cratered bodies in our solar system provides compelling evidence that the earth has suffered similarly massive bombardments.
+There also geologic evidence (actual remnants of craters and or meteoritic material) for dozens of significant impacts during the Phanerozoic era (after life was established on earth).
 Some of these would have caused severe ecological devastation.
-The most reknown is an impact at the end of the Cretaceous period (Sharpton, 1995) widely thought to have had a major role in the extinction of dinosaurs and many other animal groups.
+The most renown is an impact at the end of the Cretaceous period (Sharpton, 1995), widely thought to have had a major role in the extinction of non-avian dinosaurs and many other animal groups.
 The Chicxulub crater in the Yucatán Peninsula in Mexico has been implicated in this regard.
 The crater is about 160 km wide, and calculated to have been made by a meteorite approximately 10 - 15 km wide.
-Some scientists also believe bolide impacts may have caused or contributed to other mass extinctions, including a devastating one at the end of the Permian period, when over 90% of ocean species and about 70% of land vertebrates went extinct.
-Although other factors may have contributed to these extintion episodes, scientists are finding increasing evidence of correlation with large bolid impacts and their effects (Britt, 2006; Mory, 2000); Sellah, 2006).

 This evidence of massive bombardment creates severe problems for the YEC viewpoint, as it must either be denied (which few have even tried to do) or somehow crammed it into a time frame of 10,000 years or less, without exterminating humans and most other creatures.

 An early attempt to deal with the crater evidence was made by the "father of modern creationism," Henry M. Morris, who suggested that the craters seen on the moon and Mars might represent battle scars of a cosmic war between angels and Satan (Morris, 1972; Spears, 2006).
-Although not spelled out, perhaps Morris believed that God sheiled the earth during this celestial conflagration.
+Although not spelled out, perhaps Morris believed that God shielded the earth during this celestial conflagration.
 It was not also clear whether Morris envisioned the craters being made by the angels and demon's slamming each other into planets and moons (despite being spiritual beings), or because they used giant space rocks as their weapons.

-| Lunar craters |
+Lunar craters

 Despite having a surface area only about 1/10 that of earth, our moon is covered by millions of craters.
 About a half a million have diameters greater than 1 km.
 The largest is about 360 kilometers (200 miles) wide; dozens are over 150 km in width.
 On the moon, this evidently resulted in the formation of 1700 lunar craters 100 kilometers wide or larger, defacing about 80% of the moon's crust (Cohen, 2001).
 As Cohen notes: "The Earth would not have escaped a similar beating during this time."
-Indeed, factoring in the larger size of the earth and its greater gravitional field (which would more than offset atmospheric shielding for large meteoroids), computer models estimate that during the earth's history if would have experienced more than 22,000 craters over 12 miles across, 40 craters over 600 miles across, and several craters over 3100 miles acrorss (Whitehouse, 2002).
+Indeed, factoring in the larger size of the earth and its greater gravitational field (which would more than offset atmospheric shielding for large meteoroids), computer models estimate that during the earth's history if would have experienced more than 22,000 craters over 12 miles across, 40 craters over 600 miles across, and several craters over 3100 miles across (Whitehouse, 2002).

 It might be argued that impacts in deep water would be less destructive than those on land.
-However, even a few such impacts within a year or less would be devastating, as trillions of tons of debris (dust, gases and water vapour) would be thrown into the atmosphere when the object vaporized.
+However, even a few such impacts within a year or less would be devastating, as trillions of tons of debris (dust, gases and water vapor) would be thrown into the atmosphere when the object vaporized.
 This would likely result a prolonged period of darkened skies, significantly lower global temperatures, acid rain, and what has been called global "nuclear winter" conditions.
 The impact would also result in earthquakes, tremendously violent winds, and immense tidal waves, thoroughly engulfing and destroying any Ark.
 Even a single 10 km wide meteorite (roughly the size of the one which formed the Chicxulub crater), would create tsunamis several hundred meters high (Strobel, 2006).
 Imagine thousands of such impacts, plus even larger ones, all occurring within a year or less.

 YECs already have difficulty explaining how millions of aquatic species--including many sensitive to specific ecological conditions, including narrow ranges of temperature, salinity, acidity, turbidity--survived a violent global Flood.
 Adding the implications of massive meteorite bombardment further undermines the plausibility of their model.